omigroup/gltf-extensions/README.md

 ## Meetings

-Our meetings are on Thursdays at 2:30 PM PDT in the omi-weekly-meeting channel in the [AngellXR Discord](https://discord.gg/NJtT9grz5E)
+OMI's glTF extensions subgroup weekly meetings take place each week on Thursday in the omi-weekly-meeting channel on the [OMI Discord](https://discord.gg/J4vyAWFgkj).

+This is the time to chat about glTF extensions with OMI, including those developed by OMI and those developed by other groups.
+You can find the weekly notes and agenda [here](https://github.com/omigroup/gltf-extensions/discussions).

+These meetings take place at 22:30 UTC in the winter (2:30 PM PST) and 21:30 UTC in the summer (2:30 PM PDT).

 You can add these meetings to your calendar [here](https://calendar.google.com/calendar/u/1?cid=Y18wZHB1Z2Y5ZjgzZXE0cWVrbWI2b21xYmptZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).